layilin/SP23-33852/_texts/full-text.md

 [^f38n7]: *Opuntia ficus-indica*, which is native to Mexico, was introduced to Spain by Columbus upon his return from his first voyage.

-[^f38n8]: *Cajanus cajan*.
-Pigeon pea is a drought-resistant crop that historically has been important for small-scale farmers in semi-arid areas.
-It was commonly grown in the provision grounds or gardens of the enslaved because it could survive without much water or attention.
-It is native to South Asia and was first domesticated in India.
-By 2000 BCE, it also was being cultivated in East Africa, from where it was brought to the Americas, most likely as a result of the slave trade.

-[^f38n9]: Pectoral drinks aid in digestion.
+[^f38n8]: Pectoral drinks aid in digestion.

-[^f38n10]: Ebony refers to various Asian and African trees of the genus *Diospyros* in the ebony family (Ebenaceae).
+[^f38n9]: Ebony refers to various Asian and African trees of the genus *Diospyros* in the ebony family (Ebenaceae).
 Historically, ebony wood has been valued for its dark color and used to make furniture, ornaments, and other objects.

 ---